AlexCharlton/Hypergiant/README.md

 The goal of Hypergiant is to make it as easy to perform simple tasks as something like LÖVE 2D or CHICKEN’s own doodle (except with Hypergiant, working in 3D is just as easy as working in 2D), while keeping the full power of OpenGL available – essentially making it possible to go from prototype to polished project with the same library.

+Hypergiant should run on anything that supports OpenGL (including ES).
+It’s been tested on Linux, OS X, Windows.

 ## Installation
 This repository is a [Chicken Scheme](http://call-cc.org/) egg.